KathyReid/osdc-2015-presentation/transcript.md

 ### Mentorship vs Sponsorship

-One thing I'd like to quickly mention on the topic of social capital is the difference between mentoring and spon
 - SLIDE: Mentorship vs Sponsorship

-- [ ] Need to do some research here on mentorship vs sponsorship

-Social capital
+One thing I'd like to quickly mention on the topic of social capital is the difference between mentoring and Sponsorship.

+How many people here have had a mentor in the past?
+And did you find that process useful?
+Help you navigate an organisation, introduce you to a project and how it works.
+Great!

+So, mentorship is great, and I don't for a second want to detract from the practice of mentoring, or being a mentee.
+But what I would like everyone to think about is the difference between mentorship and sponsorship.

+A mentor introduces you to the organisation or to the project.
+A sponsor introduces you to the CEO of the organisation or the project lead - and makes sure that they know your name.
+A sponsor opens doors for you, makes you aware of learning and development opportunities, and ensures you are considered for promotion.

+Sponsorship is a whole another level above mentorship.

+How many people have had a mentor?

+Think about this from the viewpoint also of the Sponsor - sponsorship is a whole another level above Mentoring, so the level of investment that the Sponsor needs to make is a whole another level as well - so if you're seeking a Sponsor, really think about the commitment they're going to be making in you.

+- REFERENCE: Friday et al

 ## Avoiding real life dragons and dungeons